searhein/gamm-cominds-2024/index.md

 ## Registration

-In order to participate in the EuroTUG Meeting 2023, please **fill the <a href="https://forms.gle/qCHRyh6GF3zJq1Pz6" target="_blank">registration form</a> prior to April 1, 2024**.
+In order to participate in the GAMM LogoCOMinDS Workshop 2024, please **fill the <a href="https://forms.gle/qCHRyh6GF3zJq1Pz6" target="_blank">registration form</a> prior to April 1, 2024**.
 Registration is required for speakers as well as attendees without a contribution.

-The registration fee is 100€ and includes the conference dinner on Thursday, April 25.
+The registration fee is 100€, and it includes the conference dinner on Thursday, April 25.

 If you have any questions or trouble with the registration, feel free to contact us via email at [a.heinlein@tudelft.nl](mailto:a.heinlein@tudelft.nl).